 If you’re keen to invest in your future in the Spokane real estate and buy before prices become out of reach, you must peruse till the end.
 Home prices in the Spokane real estate market are expected to rise at a steady pace throughout 2019.
 So you should consider making your investment sooner, to dodge higher home prices down the road.
 Spokane is the second largest city in Washington State.
 It is sited on the Spokane River in the foothills of the Rocky Mountains.
 The population of Spokane is around two hundred thousand.

 However, the Spokane real estate market includes the broader metropolitan area that is home to nearly 600,000 people.
 This real estate market is warming up though it is overlooked for hotter markets like Seattle and San Francisco.
 Data from Zillow shows that the Spokane’s housing market is hotter than Seattle’s for first time in six years.
 Spokane homes are selling faster than Seattle homes.
-Let’s take a close look at the Spokane real estate market trends and forecasts for 2019 & 2020 and find out why to invest in this hot market in Washington.
+Let’s take a look at the latest Spokane real estate market trends and find out why should one invest in this hot market in Washington.

 Here are the latest forecasts for the housing market in Spokane, Washington.
 The median home value in Spokane is $205,600 on Zillow.
-Spokane home values have gone up 10.5% over the past year and their Spokane real estate market prediction is that they will rise 8.9% within the next year.
+Spokane home values have gone up 10.5% over the past year and Zillow’s Spokane real estate market prediction is that the prices will rise 8.9% in 2020.
 The median list price per square foot in Spokane is $202, which is higher than the Spokane-Spokane Valley Metro average of $191.
 The median price of homes currently listed in Spokane is $235,500 while the median price of homes that sold is $200,900.
 The median rent price in Spokane is $1,250, which is lower than the Spokane-Spokane Valley Metro median of $1,295.

 LittleBigHomes.com publishes forecasts for the trend in home prices in 380 Metropolitan Statistical Areas.
 The forecast for the trend in the Spokane housing market for the 12 months ending with the 3rd Quarter of 2019 is positive.
 The Accuracy of the Trend Projection for Spokane is 78%.
 Accordingly, they estimate that the probability for rising house prices in Spokane is 78% during this period.
 If this Spokane Housing Market Forecast 2019 is correct, home prices will be higher in the 3rd Quarter of 2019 than they were in the 3rd Quarter of 2018.